 Oftentimes heart complications arise in patients you’d least expect.

-Just because a patient might not have classic risk factors for heart complications, doesn’t mean they won’t happen, says Sanford Health cardiology specialist Dr. Kelly Steffen.
+Just because a patient might not have classic risk factors for heart complications, doesn’t mean they won’t happen, says Sanford Health cardiology specialist Kelly Steffen, D.O.

 “I had a patient, he’s only 42, come in with a heart attack and ended up needing a stent.
 He exercised routinely, he had no risk factors, he doesn’t even really have a family history,” said Dr. Steffen.